David Gibbs (naturalist)

 David Gibbs (born 26 November 1958) is a British naturalist.
-His main research fields are the ornithology, the entomology, and the ecology.
+His main research fields are ornithology, entomology, and ecology.

 Career

 After attending secondary and comprehensive school from 1970 to 1977 he visited the Langley College of Higher Education in Langley, Berkshire from 1977 to 1979.
 In 1980 he joined the University of Sheffield where he graduated in 1983.

-Gibbs works as professional survey entomologist since 1984.
-Since 1991 he is a freelancer.
+Gibbs has worked as a professional survey entomologist since 1984.
+From 1991 he has been a freelancer.
 In particular he studied Diptera, Hymenoptera, and Hemiptera.
 In 2007 and 2009, he described the newly discovered bee flies Mythenteles andalusiaca from Andalusia and Mythenteles rameli from Greece.